Home / Coffee knowledge / Which coffee tastes best?

 Robusta

-Strong, earthy, and full-bodied – that's how you can describe the taste.
-It has a higher caffeine content and tastes bitterer.
-It is traded more cheaply and often forms the basis of instant coffees and inexpensive espresso blends.
-But that doesn't mean anything.
+Strong, earthy, and full-bodied—that's how you can describe the taste.
+It has a higher caffeine content and tastes more bitter.
+It is traded at a lower price and often forms the basis for instant coffees and inexpensive espresso blends.
+But that doesn't have to mean anything.
 Robusta beans or blends are suitable as a strong coffee or as a base for milk-based drinks.
-However, Robusta beans have developed enormously, especially in the area of post-harvest processing variants, and promise many exciting roasted coffees in the near future.
+However, Robusta beans have developed enormously, especially in the area of post-harvest processing methods, and promise many exciting roasted coffees in the near future.

 Arabica

-Less bitter, delicate acidity and more complex – that's Arabica.
-It's good for filter coffees or espressos.
-It's available as a single origin or as "blends".
+Less bitter, fine acids, and more complex—that is Arabica.
+It is good for filter coffees or espressos.
+It is available as a single-origin coffee or as "mixtures," so-called blends.

 4. Which coffee for filter coffee and French Press?

-For the French Press or plunger pot, the same coffees can be used as for filter coffees.
-Since filter coffee consists of only 1% dissolved coffee particles, its flavor variations are more subdued.
-We recommend lighter roasts, which are excellent for exploring the flavor profiles of different growing regions.
-Central America or Papua New Guinea, Kenya or Ethiopia – all of this makes a difference in the cup.
+For the French Press or plunger pot, you can use the same coffees as for filter coffee.
+Since filter coffee only consists of 1% dissolved coffee particles, its flavor variations are more subdued.
+We recommend light roasts, which allow you to explore the flavor profiles of different growing regions very well.
+Central America or Papua New Guinea, Kenya or Ethiopia—it all makes a difference in the cup.
 However, it depends on your own taste!
 Try, try, try!

 5. Which coffee for espresso?

-Since espresso is so concentrated, it hardly tolerates any mistakes in preparation.
-If it's too bitter, that bitterness will permeate you.
-If it's too sour, it will almost knock your socks off.
-However, if the espresso is spot on, it's phenomenally delicious!
+Because espresso is so concentrated, it hardly forgives mistakes in preparation.
+If it is too bitter, this bitterness will pierce through you.
+If it is too acidic, it will almost knock your socks off.
+But if the espresso is spot on, it is phenomenally delicious!

-The art is to integrate the acidity into the espresso and to set all the flavor notes in an interesting, balanced relationship.
+The art is to integrate the acidity into the espresso and to put all flavor notes into an interesting, balanced ratio.

 What type of espresso drinker are you?

-If you like espresso like you would on an Italian vacation, then blends with Robusta content, or pure Robusta coffees, are what you're looking for.
+If you like espresso like you get on holiday in Italy, then blends with Robusta content or pure Robusta coffees are what you are looking for.
 They taste dark, rather bitter, and strong.
-You'll usually find these descriptions on the roasters' packaging.
+You will usually find these descriptions on the packaging from roasters.
 To make the Italian feeling perfect, the extraction should be short and crisp.
-7-8 grams of coffee to 15-18ml of beverage.
+7-8 grams of coffee to 15-18ml of drink.

-Slightly longer and more balanced espressos contrast with Italian roasts.
+Slightly longer and more balanced espressos are the counterpart to Italian roasts.
 These often lighter roasts should be brewed with longer beverage ratios of 1:2.5 or even 1:3.
-9 grams of coffee will yield 22.5 or even 27 grams of beverage here.
-This preparation brings out many nuances and here you can hit the "sweet spot" of the coffee.
+Here, 9 grams of coffee result in 22.5 or even 27 grams of drink.
+This preparation brings out many nuances, and here you can hit the "sweet spot" of the coffee.

-6. How to read the coffee label correctly or what you shouldn't buy
+6. Reading coffee labels correctly or what you should not buy

-The back of coffee packages reads almost as poetically as a love poem.
-But don't let that fool you.
+The back of coffee packaging reads almost as poetically as a love poem.
+But don't be fooled by that.
 The more precise information you find, the better.

-Minimum standards for buying coffee should be the roast date (not older than 2 months), origin information, and the composition of the beans.
-Beyond that, there can also be notes about the processing, the variety of the coffee type, and even a precise plantation indication.
+The minimum standard for buying coffee should be the roasting date (no older than 2 months), information about the origin, and the composition of the beans.
+Beyond that, there may also be information about the processing, the variety of the coffee, and even exact plantation details.

-Unfortunately, this is still no guarantee that you will like the coffee, but only that you have bought a high-quality coffee.
-Now it's up to you: train your taste buds.
-Try to taste exactly whether the coffee is too sour or too bitter (this is often confused!).
-If this doesn't happen due to preparation errors, you can talk to the roaster and include their recommendations.
-Some roasteries also offer tastings where perfectly prepared coffees can be tried.
-This way, you'll quickly find your favorite variety near you!
-If you really want to know, you can also take a sensory training course.
+Unfortunately, this is not a guarantee that you will like the coffee, but only that you have bought a high-quality product.
+Now it's up to you: train your sense of taste.
+Try to taste exactly whether the coffee is too acidic or too bitter (this is often confused!).
+If this is not caused by brewing errors, you can start a conversation with the roaster and incorporate their recommendations.
+Some roasteries also offer tastings where perfectly prepared coffees can be tested.
+This way, you will quickly find your favorite variety in your area!
+If you really want to learn about it, you can also take a sensory training course.

-Whether coffee is explicitly healthy or unhealthy is a matter of debate.
-The truth probably lies in the middle.
-There are health-promoting aspects, as well as potentially harmful ones.
+Whether coffee is explicitly healthy or unhealthy is a subject of debate.
+The truth likely lies somewhere in the middle.
+There are health-promoting aspects as well as potentially harmful ones.

-Whether coffee is digestible depends a lot on the quality of the coffee.
+Whether the coffee is easy on the stomach has a lot to do with the quality of the coffee.
 Coffee should not be picked unripe or overripe.
-The ripeness of the fruits should be as homogeneous as possible so that subsequent problems (uneven fermentation, etc.) do not occur.
+The ripeness of the fruit should be as homogeneous as possible so that subsequent problems (uneven fermentation, etc.) do not occur.
 Roasting uneven beans is also more difficult.
 Your coffee should not be roasted too quickly or too lightly.
-Roasting it too long or too dark also makes it indigestible.
+A roast that is too long or too dark also makes it difficult to digest.

 8. The best coffee is freshly ground

 One of the most important points, almost at the end.
-Coffee should be freshly ground before brewing.
-And by "freshly," we mean really fresh.
+The coffee should be freshly ground before brewing.
+And really fresh at that.
 Grinding the coffee bean makes the coffee extremely susceptible to reactions with its environment.
-The aroma fades in minutes.
+The aroma disappears in minutes.
 The second advantage of fresh grinding is that you can perfectly adjust the grind size and thus the flow rate and extraction of your coffee.
-So never buy pre-ground coffee, but rather invest in a grinder, enjoy the scent of freshly ground coffee, and prepare perfect drinks.
+So never buy pre-ground coffee; instead, invest in a grinder, enjoy the scent of freshly ground coffee, and prepare perfect drinks.

 9. The best coffee in the world

-You've probably also heard of the Kopi Luwak cats that eat coffee beans and therefore taste exactly the right degree of ripeness.
-But this "cat coffee," as well as Moonsooned Malabar or Jamaica Blue Mountains, is above all very, very well marketed.
-These coffees are not objectively the best in the world, but they have managed to establish themselves on the market as an exclusive luxury good through sometimes bizarre stories.
+You have surely heard of Kopi Luwak cats, which eat coffee beans and therefore filter out exactly the right degree of ripeness.
+But this "cat coffee," just like Monsooned Malabar or Jamaica Blue Mountain, is above all very, very well marketed.
+These coffees are not objectively the best in the world, but they have managed to establish themselves on the market as an exclusive luxury good through partly whimsical stories.
 With our tips in this post, however, you will also find very, very good coffees from local roasters that won't break your budget!